manirajyadav-1/Amigo/README.md

 # Still in development phase
-Roomie: A Roommate finder web app help you to find your best next roommate.
+Amigo: A Roommate finder web app help you to find your best next roommate.